Hard Drive Partitions

-When you boot, how does the Mac know which partition to target?
+When it boots, how does the Mac know which partition to target?
 The partition table has an indicator of which partition to use when booting.
-Your Mac will look for its operating system on that partition.
+Your Mac looks for its operating system on that partition.
 If you have both Mac and Windows, though, you need some way to select between those partitions.
 Boot Camp's role is to automate that selection so you don't have to worry about partition tables.
 Using Boot Camp, you'll have two options for switching between your Mac and Windows partitions:

 - Use the Boot Camp utility to indicate you want to switch to the other partition, and then reboot.

 - Use the Option key during the white splash screen while booting and select the partition you want to use.